W0153R/espSwitcher/README.md

 # espSwitcher
-ESP32 443MHz relay controller with display and weather info
+ESP32 443MHz relay controller with display, weather info and alarm clock

 Configured to use KlikAanKlikUit relays but could be configured to use different ones